 Smart garden and irrigation systems – do they make sense in a modern garden?

 As already demonstrated, a modern garden is not just about plants and furniture, but also about technological solutions.
-Automatic irrigation systems allow for cultivation even in the owner's absence, while a smart garden helps control watering, soil moisture, and sunlight.
+Automatic irrigation systems allow you to care for your garden even in your absence, while a smart garden helps you control watering, soil moisture, and sunlight.
 This is especially important in larger areas where manual watering would be too time-consuming.
+This allows you to design a modern garden that is both aesthetically pleasing and easy to maintain.

 Differences in designing large and small gardens